-If you’re in the market for a new wheelchair van, you may be a bit overwhelmed with all the options available.
+If you’re in the market for a wheelchair ramp, you may be a bit overwhelmed with all the options available.
 You’ve got a lot of choices to consider, and rightly so!
 No two wheelchair-users (or their chairs) are completely the same, and you’ve all got different needs and preferences.

 One of the decisions you’ll face: whether to go with an in-floor wheelchair ramp or a foldout ramp.
 Today’s blog will help you understand the pros and cons of each.